Skip to main content

 Instructor: J. Marley

-Play in the clay and get your hands dirty!
 We will hand build a pinch pot cup and form a bowl from slabs.
-Students will select their glazes for firing after class.
+Students will select their glazed for firing after class.
 Pottery will be ready to pick up within two weeks.
-Great for all ages!
-Prereq: None

 Course Code: CSP 4000